 - Witnesses and possible cell phone camera footage

 - Vehicle descriptions

-Never assume that the police will not be able to find the culprit, even if you think no one was in the area to witness the crime.
+Never assume that the police will not find the culprit, even if you think no one was in the area to witness the crime.
 Always file a police report and allow the authorities the opportunity to do their job to investigate the unfortunate event.

 Seek immediate medical attention, even if you believe you were not hurt.
-Bicyclists in crashes are not always aware they have a head injury until days after the motor vehicle accident occurred.
+Bicyclists in crashes are not always aware they have a head injury until days after the motor vehicle accident.

-Even if the police are unsuccessful in tracking down the driver who hit a bicyclist and left them injured, the injured party might have other options.
-An attorney can help the injured bike rider obtain financial compensation through their own auto insurance policy.
-Most uninsured motorist coverage will pay for injuries in a hit and run accident, even if the person is riding a bike at the time of the accident.
+Most uninsured motorist coverage will pay for injuries in a hit-and-run accident, even if the person is riding a bike at the time of the accident.

-As long as the driver of the vehicle was at fault for the hit and run accident, most insurance companies will pay out for the injuries sustained to their client that was riding the bicycle involved.
+Therefore, as long as the driver was at fault for the hit-and-run accident, most insurance companies will payout for the injuries sustained by their client who was riding the bicycle.

 Fair Compensation for Injuries Sustained in Hit-and-Run Bicycle Crashes in Illinois